flammie/omorfi/README.md

 ### Raw automata

-The installed files are in `$prefix/share/omorfi` (taito installation is --prefix=$HOME)
+The installed files are in `$prefix/share/omorfi` (my taito installation is --prefix=$HOME)

 ```